bwake2021/CollectionViewPrefetching/README.md

 ```
 [View in Source](x-source-tag://Prefetching)

-- Note: Create your own version of `AsyncFetcher` to fit your requirements.
+- Note: Developers can create their own version of `AsyncFetcher` to fit their requirements.
 The implementation in this sample makes heavy use of [`Operation`](https://developer.apple.com/documentation/foundation/operation) and [`OperationQueue`](https://developer.apple.com/documentation/foundation/operationqueue), leveraging their ability to handle thread safety and cancellation.
-It's recommended that you consider a similar approach.
+Developers might consider a similar approach.

-When prefetching is complete, the cell's data is added to the `AsyncFetcher`'s cache, so it's ready to be used when the cell is displayed.
+When prefetching is complete, the sample adds the cell's data to the `AsyncFetcher`'s cache, so it's ready to use when the cell displays.
 The cell's background color changes from white to red when data is available for that cell.

 ``` swift
 /**